 Often the buyer will need to obtain financing for the purchase.
 The buyer may need approvals from other people and entities.
 The transfer of the assets, if an asset sale is taking place, will need to be accomplished – such as how copyrights, trademarks, and other intellectual property will be transferred.
 If real property is being transferred, there will then need to be a closing to handle the transfer, tax issues, utility transfers, title insurance, and the signing of deeds.

-Your Florida business lawyer, if he is representing the seller will then need to review non-compete clauses since the buyer will likely not want the seller to go into competition with the buyer.
+Your Florida business lawyer, if he is representing the seller will then need to review non-compete clauses since the buyer will likely not want the seller to compete with the buyer.

-Just as with the sale of a residence, in the sale of a businesses, there is a closing.
-The closing is where the transfer of the assets and stock takes place, the buyer and seller sign relevant documents , and the buyer pays the seller the purchase price.
+Just as with the sale of a residence, in the sale of a business, there is a closing.
+The closing is where the transfer of the assets and stock takes place, the buyer and seller sign relevant documents, and the buyer pays the seller the purchase price.
 As with residential sales, preparation is the key to a smooth settlement.
-A premier sale of a business lawyer addresses the relevant concerns and disputes before settlement so that the seller gets his/her money and there is minimal risk the buyer will complain or file a lawsuit.
+A premier sale of a business lawyer addresses the relevant concerns and disputes before settlement so that the seller gets his/her money and there is a minimal risk the buyer will complain or file a lawsuit.

 - What happens to the employees of the seller after the sale takes place